kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 ### §33.45   Calibration tests.

-\(a\) Each engine must be subjected to the calibration tests necessary to establish its power characteristics and the conditions for the endurance test specified in §33.49.
+\(a\) Each engine must be subjected to the calibration tests necessary to establish its power characteristics and the conditions for the endurance test specified in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.49   Endurance test.|§33.49]].
 The results of the power characteristics calibration tests form the basis for establishing the characteristics of the engine over its entire operating range of crankshaft rotational speeds, manifold pressures, fuel/air mixture settings, and altitudes.
 Power ratings are based upon standard atmospheric conditions with only those accessories installed which are essential for engine functioning.

 \(b\) A power check at sea level conditions must be accomplished on the endurance test engine after the endurance test.
 Any change in power characteristics which occurs during the endurance test must be determined.
 Measurements taken during the final portion of the endurance test may be used in showing compliance with the requirements of this paragraph.